Storm Damage: Does Homeowners Insurance Cover It? | Gabi

 What about storm damage?
+Does homeowners insurance cover it?
 There are certain types of storm damage that are covered under a standard homeowners insurance policy:

 - Hail damage